paramsgit/Hostel_minor_project/README.md

 ![Mess](./src/GithubImages/mess1.png)

 ### QR-Based Gate Pass Token
-- Students can generate a gate pass token using a QR code.
+- Students have to fill leave form and can download their gate pass .
 - The gate pass token will be scanned by security personnel at the gate for verification.

 ![Gate_Pass](./src/GithubImages/git4.png)